Free Pinellas County Public Records: Arrests, Criminal, Marital

 People who seek to find out if someone has a warrant out for them in Pinellas County can contact the County Sheriff’s Office Warrant Desk by calling 727-582-6192.

-They can also view Pinellas County court records via the County Clerk’s office to look for warrants, but calling the Sheriff’s office may be quicker and more convenient.
+They can also view Pinellas County court records via the County Clerk’s office to look for warrants, but calling the sheriff’s office may be quicker and more convenient.

 Otherwise, searchers can use the statewide warrant search provided by the Florida Crime Information Centre’s Public Access System to find someone’s mugshot and warrant information.
 This public index is maintained by the Florida Department of Law Enforcement (FDLE).